rocmarchive/ROCm-Debugger/README.md

 ## Overview
 The ROCm Debugger provides a gdb-based debugging environment for debugging host application and GPU kernels running on Radeon Open Compute platforms (ROCm).
 It can support all language runtimes (such as HIP and HCC) built on top of ROCm.
 Initially, the debugging support within the GPU kernels starts with the
 HSAIL 1.0 programming language.
-GPU Kernel debugging requires a compilation path that goes through HSAIL kernel (such as [libHSAIL/HSAILAsm](https://github.com/HSAFoundation/HSAIL-Tools)).
+This support requires a kernel compilation path that goes through HSAIL kernel (such as through HCC-HSAIL or [libHSAIL/HSAILAsm](https://github.com/HSAFoundation/HSAIL-Tools)).

 There are two packages included in this release:
 * ROCm gdb package that contains the rocm-gdb tool